curif/trakt-list-maintain-radarr/README.md

 # trakt-list-maintain-radarr

-This program combines Radarr with Trakt to remove seen movies from your storage.
+This program combines Radarr with Trakt to remove watched movies from your storage.

-My working pipeline start identifing a movie (for example seeing a trailer in youtube) and adding the movie to a Trakt list.
-Later mi Radarr installation detect the movie and download it because I configure Radarr to see that list in Trakt.
+My working pipeline start identifing a movie (for example watching a trailer in youtube) and adding the movie to a Trakt list.
+Later mi Radarr installation detect the movie and download it (I configure Radarr to look that list in Trakt).
 All is (almost) fully automated, but I want to remove the movie from the Radarr storage and from the Trakt list after I saw it.
 This script accomplish those tasks.

 # requeriments